What we do

 Get in touch

-You can contact us on the email and number below but Brighton & Hove Wellbeing Service is not an emergency service and does not pick up messages outside of normal working hours of 8am - 6pm Monday to Friday.
+Please note: Brighton & Hove Wellbeing Service is not an emergency service and can only pick up messages inside of normal working hours (8am - 6pm Monday to Friday).
+If you need emergency support, please see above for ways to access out of hours help.

 0300 002 0060